Overview / FAQ

 Was designed to provide the opportunity for all young drivers to receive a driving education regardless of where they live.

-- Consists of only the classroom phase of your requirements.
+- Consists of only the classroom/online phase of your requirements.

 - Does not offer driving (the 65-hour Parent/Teen Driving guide.
 (See below under Driving)

 - This course consists of 10 modules, 37 quizzes, 10 module tests.

 Why are there laws regarding Graduated License?